Skip to main content

 Restore Checkpoint

 If you want to bring the project back to an earlier state and erase any kept changes from after that state, use Restore Checkpoint.
 For example, if you go down a rabbit hole working on a particular mechanic with Bezi, only to get feedback that your second iteration is the right direction; you can restore to that response and continue to iterate from there.
-Hoever over the Bezi responses you want to revert to and select the Restore Checkpoint button to go back to a specific conclusive state.
+All changes that happened after that point will be cleared.
+Hover over the Bezi response you want to revert to and select the Restore Checkpoint button to return back.

 Restore Checkpoint does not revert Agent Mode suggestions to an undecided state.
 It erases all code additions/modifications made by Bezi after the conclusive point.